JWST observations of $^{13}$CO$_{2}$ ice: Tracing the chemical environment and thermal history of ices in protostellar envelopes: Data and methods

 \subsection{Observations}

-The sample consists of five class 0 protostars observed as part of the Investigating Protostellar Accretion Across the Mass Spectrum Cycle 1 GO program (PI: T.Megeath, ID: 1802).
+The sample consists of five class 0 protostars observed as part of the IPA Cycle 1 GO program (PI: T.Megeath, ID: 1802).
 An overview of the properties of each source is provided in Table \ref{Tab:1}.
-The sample was observed using the G395M mode (R = $\lambda$ /$\Delta$ $\lambda$ = 1250) \citep{rubinstein2023} of the NIRSpec IFU in a 2 x 2 mosaic with 10\% overlap, using the 4 point dither mode with a spatial resolution of 0.2'', corresponding to 30 to 300 AU.
+The sample was observed using the G395M mode \citep[R = $\lambda$ /$\Delta$ $\lambda$ = 1250;][]{rubinstein2023} of the NIRSpec integral field unit (IFU) in a 2 x 2 mosaic with 10\% overlap, using the four-point dither mode with a spatial resolution of 0.2'', corresponding to 30 to 300 AU.
 The distances of the protostars in our sample vary from 140 to 1550 pc.
 The data reduction process is covered in detail in \citet{federman2023}.

-For the purpose of the ice analysis we extracted spectra from the image cubes at a central position at the source continuum using an aperture size of 0.6'' to ensure no flux was excluded.
+For the purpose of the ice analysis, we extracted spectra from the image cubes at a central position at the source continuum using an aperture size of 0.6'' to ensure no flux was excluded.
 The extraction coordinates for each sources are given in Table \ref{Tab:coordinates}.
-We have estimated the effect of the radial velocity for the sources in our sample and found that even for the most massive source IRAS 20126, the effect is negligible given that the radial velocity is rather small (\ce{V_{lsr}} = -3.5 \ce{km \, s^{-1}}).
+We estimated the effect of the radial velocity for the sources in our sample and found that even for the most massive source IRAS 20126, the effect is negligible given that the radial velocity is rather small (\ce{V_{lsr}} = -3.5 \ce{km \, s^{-1}}).
 The same holds for the other sources in this sample and given our data precision we expect that any Doppler shifts due to radial velocities are small and hidden in the noise during the wavelength calibration.